What is an IG After School program?

 Week-to-week class participants will engage in various games, icebreakers, lessons and activities focused on social-emotional learning competencies and designed to enhance personal growth, intergenerational awareness and empathy.
 The curriculum is facilitated by LINKages’ staff with the support of a trained volunteer.
 Two students are partnered with one senior friend for the duration of the program.
 Participants engage in activities that are intentional, interactive, and fun, designed to help foster mutually beneficial intergenerational connections.

 Before the program commences, youth and seniors take part in LINKages’ sensitivity trainings.

 Youth attend a Senior Sensitivity Training which teaches them about aging, dementia, interacting with seniors, and the strengths and benefits of aging.
 The training also provides an opportunity for students to ask questions, discuss stigma and develop empathy for aging.

 Seniors in certain communities also participate in Youth Sensitivity Training.
 During this training, seniors learn about issues youth are facing.
 The training also provides an opportunity for seniors to ask questions, discuss stigma and develop empathy for what the youth might be facing.

-Email LINKages by clicking on the green button below.
+Email LINKages by clicking on the button below.
 We will contact you to determine what is required to start a program in your community.